PacketPresenter Packet Analyzer

 Protocols are defined using a text file, called a PacketPresenter Definition File, which specifies the fields within the protocol and how to display that information on the screen.
 It is generic enough that you can create your own protocol decoders for your own custom bus types.

 Each PacketPresenter Definition File correspond to one single bus type, and the incoming bytes from that bus are inputs for the decoding process.
 This steam of data is called an incoming Data Stream and it is handled by a Protocol Processor.
 Each Protocol Processor takes a single incoming Data Stream that is broken into Packets, parsed into Fields and either displayed as a field on the screen, ignored, and/or sent to a new Protocol for further processing (as in an N layer protocol).

 Each Protocol Processor defines how to break the stream into Packets, and how to break the Packets into Fields.
 These Fields can then be displayed or sent to another Data Stream for further processing.

 All of the USBee test pods include protocol decoder functionality.
-The Packet Presenter is optional on the USBee SX, ZX, and DX by upgrading to the USBee Suite Pro.
+The Packet Presenter is included with the USBee QX.